 - Monoliths – These are the traditional models for designing software programs wherein the services and components are tightly coupled and account for a single unit and all the components must be present to execute the code written.

-- N- Tier Architecture – This as the name suggests is a multi-tier architecture style where presentation, application processing and data management functions are physically separated into 3-tiers contrary to a coupled architecture.
+- N- Tier Architecture – This as the name suggests is a multi-tier architecture style where presentation, application processing, and data management functions are physically separated into 3-tiers contrary to a coupled architecture.

 - Event-Driven Architecture – An Event Driven architecture needs events to trigger an action and the services communicate with each other then.
 It is a concept used in modern architecture where the services being used are decoupled.

-- Service-Oriented Architecture – This, by far is the most commonly used software application architecture style widely used across service oriented organizations.
+- Service-Oriented Architecture – This, by far is the most commonly used software application architecture style widely used across service-oriented organizations.
 Services are provided to other components by implementing application components and services here are loosely coupled.

 WHAT ARE MICROSERVICES?

-Microservices are becoming increasingly popular with the day as a favorable architecture style to build the applications on, primarily because it sort of serves as a collection of services with each service acting individually and communicating with mechanisms like – http and Api’s.
+Microservices are becoming increasingly popular with the day as a favorable architecture style to build the applications on, primarily because it sort of serves as a collection of services with each service acting individually and communicating with mechanisms like – HTTP and API’s.
 The development style is such that the application is built using a number of small, independent services developed and used together as a framework for a domain.

-Now that we are well-versed with the concept of microservices, it is easier to understand that the services that are incorporated with Microservice architecture are independent and not rely too much on the process components used in the application, rather they communicate over well-defined API’s.
+Now that we are well-versed with the concept of microservices, it is easier to understand that the services that are incorporated with Microservice architecture are independent and do not rely too much on the process components used in the application, rather they communicate over well-defined API’s.
 The outstanding fact is that these microservices can be encapsulated using the Docker containers and can then be deployed.

 EXAMPLES OF MICROSERVICES